 - (1) Reflects the aggregate dollar amount of all fees earned for services as a director, including annual retainer fees, committee, and/or committee chair fees.
-A description of the applicable fees can be found below.
-For the following directors, totals include the following amounts in 2017 that the director elected to receive in the form of an equivalent value of restricted stock units (RSUs) instead of cash: Dr. Milne-\$90,000, Dr. Mackay-\$30,000, Mr. Reese-\$75,000, Dr. Thompson-\$70,000, and Mr. Wallman-\$70,000. - (2) Amounts reflect the full grant date fair value of the RSUs granted to directors in fiscal year 2017 as part of their annual equity grant in May 2017, with the exception of Dr. Mackay, (who joined the Board in July 2017 and received his equity grant in August 2017), computed in accordance with Financial Accounting Standards Board Accounting Standards Codification (FASB ASC) Topic 718.
-See Item 8 "Financial Statements and Supplementary Data-Note 11 to our Consolidated Financial Statements" and Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Policies and Estimates-Stock-Based Compensation," included in our Annual Report on Form 10-K for the fiscal year ended December 30, 2017 for a discussion of the assumptions used by us in the Black-Scholes valuation model.
-As of December 30, 2017, each then-current director held the aggregate number of unvested RSUs as follows: Mr. Bertolini-2,436, Mr. Chubb-2,436, Dr. Kochevar-2,436, Dr. Mackay-2,782, Mr. Massaro-2,436, Dr. Milne-3,470, Mr. Reese-3,300, Dr. Thompson-3,229, and Mr. Wallman-3,258. - (3) None of our directors received a stock option award in fiscal year 2017.
-As of December 30, 2017, each then-current director held the aggregate number of option awards as follows: Mr. Bertolini-22,980, Mr. Chubb-22,980, Dr. Kochevar-0, Dr. Mackay-0, Mr. Massaro-6,670, Dr. Milne-22,980, Mr. Reese-0, Dr. Thompson-11,790, and Mr. Wallman-10,700. - (4) None of our directors received perquisites or other personal benefits equal to or exceeding \$10,000 in the aggregate.
+A description of the applicable fees can be found in the narrative below this table.
+For the following directors, each elected to receive all of their cash retainers in the form of an equivalent value of restricted stock units (RSUs) instead of cash: Dr. Milne, Mr. Bertolini, Dr. Mackay, Mr. Reese, and Mr. Wallman. - (2) Amounts reflect the full grant date fair value of the RSUs granted to directors in fiscal year 2019 as part of their annual equity grant in May 2019, with the exception of Ms. Wilson (who joined the Board in October 2019 and received her pro-rated equity grant on November 2019), computed in accordance with Financial Accounting Standards Board Accounting Standards Codification (FASB ASC) Topic 718.
+See Item 8 "Financial Statements and Supplementary Data-Note 13 to our Consolidated Financial Statements" and Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Policies and Estimates-Stock-Based Compensation," included in our Annual Report on Form 10-K for the fiscal year ended December 28, 2019 for a discussion of the assumptions used by us in the Black-Scholes valuation model.
+As of December 28, 2019, each then-current director held the aggregate number of unvested RSUs as follows: Mr. Bertolini-2,539, Mr. Chubb-1,882, Dr. Kochevar-1,882, Dr. Mackay-2,481, Mr. Mangeolle-1,882, Mr. Massaro-1,882, Dr. Milne-2,694, Mr. Reese-2,501, Mr. Wallman-2,462, and Ms. Wilson-1,071. - (3) None of our directors received a stock option award in fiscal year 2019.
+As of December 28, 2019, each then-current director held the aggregate number of option awards as follows: Mr. Bertolini-10,700, Mr. Chubb-10,700, Dr. Kochevar-0, Dr. Mackay-0, Mr. Mangeolle-0, Mr. Massaro-0, Dr. Milne-10,700, Mr. Reese-0, Mr. Wallman-10,700, and Ms. Wilson-0.

+(4) None of our directors received perquisites or other personal benefits equal to or exceeding \$10,000 in the aggregate.

-During 2017, we paid each non-employee director an annual fee of \$60,000 for service as our director, except for members of the Audit Committee, who are paid an annual fee of \$65,000.
-Additional fees are paid to the Lead Independent Director (\$20,000), Chair of the Audit Committee (\$20,000), Chair of the Corporate Governance and Nominating Committee (\$10,000), Chair of the Science and Technology Committee (\$10,000), Chair of the Strategic Planning and Capital Allocation Committee (\$15,000), Chair of the Finance Committee (\$10,000) and Chair of the Science and Technology Committee (\$10,000) for their added responsibilities.
-No additional fees are paid for attending meetings of the Board or any Committee of the Board.
-We reimburse expenses incurred by directors in attending Board of Directors meetings and committee meetings.
+Prior to May 21, 2019, our policy was to pay each non-employee director an annual base cash fee of \$60,000 for service as our director.
+Members of the Audit Committee were paid an additional annual cash fee of \$5,000 in recognition of the additional meetings the Audit Committee holds.
+Additional cash fees were paid to the Lead Director (\$20,000), Chair of the Audit Committee (\$15,000), Chair of the Compensation Committee (\$15,000), Chair of the Corporate Governance and Nominating Committee (\$10,000), Chair of the Finance Committee (\$10,000), Chair of the Science and Technology Committee (\$10,000), and Chair of the Strategic Planning and Capital Allocation Committee (\$15,000) for their added responsibilities.
+No additional fees are paid for attending meetings of the Board or any committee of the Board.
+We reimburse expenses incurred by directors in attending meetings of the Board of Directors and of its respective committees.